Discover places to eat & accommodation in Somerset.

 Explore Eat.
 Sleep.
 Somerset.

-If you are hoping to discover places to eat and accommodation in Somerset, you have come to the right place!
-At the heart of the West Country, Somerset is a beautiful county laden with rolling English countryside, historical landmarks and fantastic local produce.
-Perhaps best known for it's cheeses and cider (and cricket!), the county is home to a wide range of household names such as Thatchers, Blackthorn, Cathedral City Cheese and Yeo Valley.
+If you are searching for welcoming places to eat and accommodation in Somerset, you have come to the right place.
+Nestled in the heart of the West Country, Somerset is a county rich in character, filled with rolling English countryside, historic landmarks, and outstanding local produce.
+Famous for its cider, cheeses, and cricket, Somerset is home to iconic names such as Thatchers, Blackthorn, Cathedral City, and Yeo Valley, all proudly representing the county’s rural heritage.

 Recommended dog friendly accommodation in Somerset